asmyshlyaev177/state-in-url/CONTRIBUTING.md

 3. Check that all tests passed(unit and e2e) and add tests for your code.
 Run all tests witn `npm run test`
+Can use `distrobox` to run Playwright if you not on Ubuntu.

 You can run tests separately with `npm run test:unit` and tests `npm run test:int` Use `npm run kill` if some processes hang.